-In the past few years, the popularity of Korean television dramas, songs, and movies has skyrocketed in countries of North and Southeastern Asia, such as Japan, China, Mongolia, Vietnam, Taiwan, and Thailand.
-The wave of Korean pop culture is commonly referred to as Hanryu (the Korean wave).
-This enormous influence of Hanryu has been unprecedentedly transforming Asian countries' domestic societies and even international relations, such as demise of dominance of Hollywood products in the media market and initiation of constructing a cross-national identity as ready consumers of this Korean cultural tsunami (Cho, 2005; Hanaki et al., 2007; Jin, 2006; Kim, 2006; Kim, 2005; Shim, 2006; Yin & Liew, 2005).
-In particular, Korean television dramas have become the most profitable Korean pop culture exports, enthralling all types of audiences including young and old, men and women, and rich and poor (Park, 2004).
-Transcending geography, culture, and nationhood, one of the trendsetters of this Korean pop culture wave was the Korean television drama, Winter Sonata, which earned tremendous ratings in every Asian country where it was broadcasted.
+In the past few years, the popularity of Korean television dramas, songs and movies has skyrocketed across North and Southeast Asia, in countries such as Japan, China, Mongolia, Vietnam, Taiwan and Thailand.
+This wave of Korean pop culture is commonly referred to as the Hanryu (the Korean wave).
+The enormous influence of the Hanryu has had an unprecedented effect on these Asian countries' societies and even on their international relations: it has seen the demise of the dominance of Hollywood products in the media market and initiated a cross-national identity among citizens of these countries as ready consumers of this Korean cultural tsunami (Cho, 2005; Hanaki et al., 2007; Jin, 2006; H.M.
+Kim, 2005; Y. Kim, 2006; Shim, 2006; Yin and Liew, 2005).
+In particular, Korean television dramas have become the most profitable Korean pop culture export, enthralling all types of audiences, young and old, men and women and rich and poor (Park, 2004).
+Transcending geography, culture and nationhood, one of the trendsetters of this Korean pop culture wave was the Korean television drama Winter Sonata, which received tremendous ratings in every Asian country where it was broadcast.

-Such high popularity of Winter Sonata was directly reflected in the Japanese consumer market.
-Japanese manufacturers produced the same style of clothes and accessories that the actors and actresses of Winter Sonata wore, and consumer demands for the goods were often greater than the supply.
-Local bookstores displayed books and magazines featuring South Korean movies, music, clothes, and hairstyles.
-Video rental shops in Tokyo, Osaka, Nagoya, and other major cities dedicated large spaces of their shelves to South Korean dramas, movies, and music videos (Tsukahara, 2004; Yoshida, 2004).
-South Korean actors and actresses now make regular appearances on Japanese mass media and enjoy immense popularity among Japanese audiences, perhaps even greater than what Japanese celebrities experience (Endo &Matsumoto, 2004).
-Across Japan, avid fans desiring direct engagement with the Korean media products without the aid of sub-titles or dubbing competitively registered Korean language schools (YTN, 2004).
+The huge popularity of Winter Sonata was directly reflected in the Japanese consumer market.
+Japanese manufacturers produced the same style of clothes and accessories that the characters in Winter Sonata wore, and consumer demand for the merchandise often outstripped supply.
+Local bookstores displayed books and magazines featuring South Korean movies, music, clothes and hairstyles.
+Video rental shops in Tokyo, Osaka, Nagoya and other major cities dedicated large expanses of their shelves to South Korean dramas, movies and music videos (Tsukahara, 2004; Yoshida, 2004).
+South Korean actors and actresses now make regular appearances in the Japanese mass media and enjoy immense popularity among Japanese audiences, perhaps even greater than Japanese celebrities themselves experience (Endo and Matsumoto, 2004).
+Across Japan, avid fans desiring direct engagement with the Korean media products without the aid of subtitles or dubbing competitively registered at Korean language schools (YTN, 2004).
 Not surprisingly, the audiences of the Japanese Broadcasting Corporation's (NHK) Korean-language programs have doubled over the past few years (Demick, 2005).

-The popularity of Winter Sonata in Japan, as in other countries, was beyond imagination.
-For instance, when Bae Yong-Joon, who played the main character (Junsang) in Winter Sonata, visited Tokyo in 2004, approximately 3,500 Japanese women swarmed the airport to welcome him.
-More than 350 riot police were called out to manage the situation and dozens of ambulances were ready for possible accidents.
-In frenzied attempts to move closer to Bae Yong-Joon, several women were injured and transported to hospitals for fractures, bruises, and sprains (Onishi, 2004; Victoria, 2005).
+The popularity of Winter Sonata in Japan, as in other countries in the region, was beyond imagination.
+For instance, when Bae Yong-Joon, who played the main character (Jun-sang) in Winter Sonata, visited Tokyo in 2004, approximately 3500 Japanese women swarmed the airport to welcome him.
+More than 350 riot police were called out to manage the situation and dozens of ambulances were on hand.
+In frenzied attempts to move closer to Bae Yong-Joon, several women were injured and transported to hospital for fractures, bruises and sprains (Onishi, 2004; Victoria, 2005).

-Given the enormous Winter Sonata boom in Japan, this study explored the television drama's overall influences on the Japanese society, specifically investigating the relationship between the signifying attributes of the television drama and the Japanese audiences' purchasing behavior of various consumer goods associated with Winter Sonata.
-This study employed a web-based survey to examine how the elements of audience perception toward the television drama affect audiences' behaviors measured by audiences' purchasing behaviors of Winter Sonata's memorabilia.
-Finally, this study discussed the results of the study and implications about how audiences' perception affects their behavioral and social changes.
+Given the enormous effect of Winter Sonata in Japan, this article explores the television drama's overall influence on Japanese society, specifically investigating the relationship between the signifying attributes of the television drama and the Japanese audience's purchasing behavior of various consumer goods associated with the series.
+The study employed a web-based survey to examine how the elements of audience perception of the television drama affect audiences' behaviors as measured by their purchasing behavior of Winter Sonata memorabilia.
+The results of the study are discussed and their implications for how audiences' perception affects their behavioral and social changes.